kunalkathuria/SVXplorer/README.md

 In addition, a file containing all fragments that align discordantly should be provided as input.

-All SVXplorer command line options are accessed via (./SVXplorer or ./SVXplorer -h).
-A file to ignore alignments in certain chromosome/genomic units for B37 (-c) and a file to exclude certain regions of alignment for B37 (-m) are included.
+All SVXplorer command line options are accessed via ./SVXplorer -h.
+A file to ignore alignments in certain chromosome/genomic units for B37 (-c) and a file to exclude certain regions of alignment for B37 (-i) are included.

 A typical (and recommended) call on sequenced data might be, with appropriate path replacement:

-./SVXplorer discordant.bam splitters.bam sample.bam reference.fa -i exclude.bed -c ignore_CHR.txt -m good_regions.bed -f -w pathToworkDir -s 100
+./SVXplorer discordant.bam splitters.bam sample.bam reference.fa -i exclude.bed -c ignore_CHR.txt -m non_repeat_regions.bed -f -w pathToworkDir -s 100

-Option -I expects a file listing regions not containing high repeats for use in assessing coverage, and SVC provides one.
+Option -m expects a file listing regions not containing frequently repeated sequences, for use in assessing coverage, and SVC provides one.

 ### RESULTS